 If this was you, I forgive you.

-But really, I’m being honest in saying that I will answer this question with as much seriousness and detail as possible; and, yes, your feathers may get ruffled because I’m definitely challenging you to think differently than what you’ve been taught about how to lovefile9921250747866 someone.
+But really, I’m being honest in saying that I will answer this question with as much seriousness and detail as possible; and, yes, your feathers may get ruffled because I’m definitely challenging you to think differently than what you’ve been taught about how to love someone.
 Oftentimes this process of re-evaluating and re-learning entails making people uncomfortable enough to question themselves and their actions.
 I respect my male peers enough to give them an honest answer to this topic rather than a lukewarm answer that won’t fully encompass what I mean when I say, “Respect a woman enough to take her rejection seriously.”
 Hopefully, there will also be some valuable words for young girls who find themselves in a situation with a young man who won’t take their rejection seriously.
 So, here we go!

 Point #1: When you insist and persist, you’re essentially thinking of yourself.